yunfeiyanggzq/BB04-signature/README.md

 # Discription
-it  is  a  BB04 signature  lib for  golang
+it  is  a  BB04 signature  lib in golang
 # How  to  install  the  lib
 ## First :install  the  GMP
 This package must be compiled using cgo.
 It also requires the installation of GMP and PBC.
 During the build process, this package will attempt to include <gmp.h> and <pbc/pbc.h>, and then dynamically link to GMP and PBC.